 The Music Department offers both an undergraduate and a graduate program.
 Undergraduates receive an A.B. with a concentration in music.
 Graduate students complete a PhD program in historical musicology, ethnomusicology, theory, composition, or cross-disciplinary music studies.
-There is also a small A.M. program in performance practice,

 Harvard College offers two dual degree programs: one is in tandem with New England Conservatory, where undergraduate students earn an A.B. from Harvard and a M.M. from NEC over the course of five years.
 The other is with Berklee College of Music, where students earn an A.B. from Harvard and an M.M. or M.A. from Berklee, also over five years.